oberonamsterdam/redux-updaters/readme.md

 const store = createStore(rootReducer, applyMiddleware(thunk));
 ```

-### Use the state in your components
+### Use the state in your components - React example
-The package has been tested in combination with React, and therefore we show examples with React, but
+*This package has been tested in combination with React, so we use React in our examples, but it does not depend on React and can
+also be used in combination with other view-libraries or frameworks.*
 ```js
 import React from 'react';
 import { useDispatch, useSelector } from 'react-redux';